datamol-io/molfeat/docs/index.md

 `mamba install -c conda-forge molfeat`.

-The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer.
+The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer. macOS Intel uses the final PyTorch 2.2 wheel series with NumPy 1.26 and is tested on Python 3.12.

 ### Installing Plugins